 All applicants are put through a three stage application process.
-They are interviewed twice to assess their suitability for the program.
+They are interviewed to assess their suitability for the program.
 We are a selective program and we work hard to create a personalized educational experience for all program participants.

 We provide information about relevant visas, checklists and things to do prior to departure.
 We arrange transportation from the airport to the accommodation.
-We house students in their own room, most have access to an en suite bathroom and stay with other interns from their cohort.
+We house students with other interns from their cohort.

 Can I see the accommodation?